-However, there has been a call for the German government to admitted responsibility and pay reparations for another genocide perpetrate at the during their colonial rule of West South Africa.
+However, there has been a call for the German government to admit responsibility and pay reparations for another genocide perpetrated during their colonial rule of West South Africa.
 Often referred to as the “Forgotten Genocide”, an estimated 100,000 Hereros and Nama people died as a result of actions by the German government between 1904 and 1908.
-Following an uprising against the harsh conditions of colonial rule by the Herero and Nama tribes, German General Lothar von Trotha issued a written order of extermination saying: “Within the German borders, every Herero, with or without a gun, with or without cattle, will be shot”.
+Following an uprising against the harsh conditions of colonial rule by the Herero and Nama tribes, German general, Lothar von Trotha, issued a written order of extermination saying: “Within the German borders, every Herero, with or without a gun, with or without cattle, will be shot”.
 The tribes were driven into the desert, while those that escaped were imprisoned in concentration camps.
 Between 1904 and 1908 an estimated 80 percent of the Herero and 50 percent Nama people were killed by the atrocities.

 The Herero people filed suit in the United States in 2001 against the German government.
 Germany then rejected to accept the service of the action under Art.
 13 of the Hague Convention on the Service of Judicial and extrajudicial Documents in Civil or Commercial Matters claiming sovereign State immunity.
 However, since this initial claim Germany and Namibia have begun negotiations regarding reconciliation.
 In July 2015, the Bundestag, German’s federal parliament, officially referred to the colonial ear crimes as a “genocide;” however, the government has repeatedly denied calls to pay reparation .